Vikings, Saints & Chieftains walked this.

 All 18 miles of it!

-We’re walking from Armagh County Museum on The Mall to the Park, in Dungannon, all 18 miles of it!
+We’re walking from the Hill of the O'Neill (Castle Hill, Dungannon) to Navan Fort in Armagh, all 18 miles of it!
 Not that boring main road but the ancient route used for thousands of years by Saints, settlers, traders, Vikings & Chieftains.

 Accessibility

 The Big foot walk is open to walkers of all abilities including wheelchair users.
-This is a challenging walk with occasional steep sloping gradients and uneven surfaces, especially in the first half of the course.
+However, this is a very challenging walk with occasional steep sloping gradients and uneven surfaces, especially in the second half of the course.
 The route covers main roads with footpaths, minor roads with no footpaths, country lanes, forest paths and river bank trails.
 The route may prove challenging for some walkers with ambulant disabilities and wheelchair users (without assistant support).
-There will be support vehicles, including wheelchair accessible vans, to assist anyone along the route who feel they wish to retire from the event.
+Please contact us well in advance if you require support vehicles, including wheelchair accessible vans, alternative routes, including distances and starting positions.

 Route research by Armagh County Museum